 Our Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage.
 Our aim is to provide the children with a play-based curriculum that is tailored for each child’s individual needs.
 We offer a welcoming, safe and secure environment where children’s excitement and love of learning can be sparked and developed.
 We offer a broad, balanced, relevant and differentiated curriculum that offers continuity and progression through our indoor and outdoor classrooms.
 In line with Early Years philosophy and good practice we always ensure we plan to maximise every opportunity to enable our children to access each area of learning, in so far as possible, both indoors and outdoors.
 We have very attractive outdoor spaces for both Nursery and Reception.
-There is a wide variety of activities on offer both adult led, child led and adult supported.
+There is a wide variety of activities on offer adult led explicit teaches, child led continuous provision and adult supported enhanced continuous provision.

-Our teaching style across FS incorporates assessing of prior learning to inform planning, explicit teaching, developing confidence and independence with the skills that have been taught and application of these skills in adult led and child initiated experiences.
+Our teaching style across FS incorporates assessing of prior learning to inform planning, explicit teaching, developing confidence and independence with the skills that have been taught and application of these skills in adult led, enhanced provision and child initiated continuous provision experiences.
 They are planned for using a concrete, pictorial and symbolic approach.

 We have looked at ways to incorporate principles of Feuerstein’s thinking on “Learning to learn” and meta-cognition into our daily delivery across all areas as a direct response to the training the whole school has received.
 We also use the Zones of Regulation this encourages the children to become emotionally literate and become more able to self-regulate.